Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

 \paragraph{Extension of the gradient-based model to negative triangularity plasmas.} NT plasmas are less prone to transition to H-mode than standard PT plasmas \cite{nelson_prospects_2022,nelson_robust_2023}, while often achieving better L-mode performances.
 Recent results \cite{coda_enhanced_2021} showed that, in TCV, NT L-mode plasmas heated by NBI achieve a total pressure comparable to that observed in PT H-mode, while not switching to H-mode, even with a favorable X-point configuration, with sufficiently negative minimum triangularity \cite{Sauter_2023}.
 In this work, values of $\alpha_{LH}$ listed in Eq. \ref{eq:alphaLH} are increased by a prohibitive factor, such that H-mode access is inhibited in NT.
 Exact values can later be determined by modeling the access to the second ballooning stability, for example with CHEASE using the ballooning option \cite{lutjens_chease_1996} or coupled to the BALOO code \cite{nelson_prospects_2022,wilson_characterizing_2024}.

 A new type of confinement state and associated peaking factors are added to the gradient-based model, which can now transition from positive to negative triangularity transport the same way as from L- to H- mode.
-In this work, plasma shape is considered NT when $\min (\delta_{up},\delta_{bot}) < -0.2$, with $\delta_{up}$ and $\delta_{bot}$ the top and bottom triangularities.
+In this work, plasma shape is considered NT when $\min (\delta_{up},\delta_{bot}) < -0.2$, with $\delta_{up}$ and $\delta_{bot}$ the upper and bottom triangularities.
 A smooth transition of $100 \milli \second$ is given to the controller to adapt the confinement properties, starting from the start of the NT shape, then ramping linearly from PT to NT parametrization.
 Fig. \ref{fig:Te_ne_ti_profiles_ohmic_NT_82685} shows an example of predictive simulation for a JET-like shaped NT plasma with an NBI power ramp, using NT parameters listed in Table \ref{table:MS_parameters}.
 These parameters, selected to match the set of discharges simulated in this study (41 NT shots, among the 211 shots presented in Section \ref{Sec:PreShotScan}), are kept the same and constant across the whole database simulated in this work.
-Shot $\#83575$, whose KEP results are described in more details in Sec. \ref{SubSec:83575_shot_results}, showed a confinement quality $H^{98(y,2)}>1$, which could be inferred from previous experiments.
-It is interesting to note that we recover the same good core confinement of NT as in L-mode for $\lambda_{Te}$, while a better particle confinement, $\lambda_{ne}\simeq3$, as in other NT experiments.
-The PT L- and H-mode values in Table \ref{table:MS_parameters} are also similar to those found in \cite{teplukhina_realistic_2018} for AUG, JET and TCV.